 Ninja Foodi Frozen Whole Chicken

 Like I always say, use what you have.
 If you don’t have chicken stock, use broth.
 Or just use water.
 An onion isn’t really a necessity either but I think it adds to the flavor of the chicken.
-Use your Ninja Foodi if that’s the pot you have or a Crockpot Express works great too.
+As a Ninja Foodi recipe use the lid that is not attached, or make in a Crockpot Express.

 We started this journey by making a frozen whole chicken in a Crockpot.
 That turned out well but of course took all day so this method was next.
 It was a total game changer.
 Now I use it weekly to shred and make tacos for Tuesday or when guests come over.